DafetiteOgaga/custom_commands/README.md

 ## Changes
+   - new updates and improvements implemented to the the program
+   - pull and push commands has been updated for robust perfomances
+   - Improved user experience with a little bit of animated display
    - Minor changes made to the script and display for effectiveness
    - pyxecute also appends the python3 shebang line to the first line of the script
    - pyxecute command now checks for the presence of py scripts and responds accordingly